faenrandir/a_careful_examination/documents/threefold-nature-of-the-church/retentive_socialization/retentive_socialization_and_indoctrination_in_the_LDS_church.md

     > Do you support, affiliate with, or agree with any group or individual whose teachings or practices are contrary to or oppose those accepted by the Church of Jesus Christ of Latter-day Saints?

-3. Do not attend symposia that include presentations that ...could...detract from [the Church's] mission (General Handbook of Instruction 1999)
+3. Members have been instructed to not attend symposia that include presentations that ...could...detract from [the Church's] mission (General Handbook of Instruction 1999):

     > The Church warns its members against symposia and other similar gatherings that include presentations that (1) disparage, ridicule, make light of, or are otherwise inappropriate in their treatment of sacred matters or (2) could injure the Church, detract from its mission, or jeopardize its members' well-being.
 Members should not allow their position or standing in the Church to be used to promote or imply endorsement of such gatherings.

-4. Disconnect from proselyting of those who have lost their faith
+4. Members are to "disconnect" from proselyting of those who have lost their faith:

     > We should disconnect, immediately and completely, from listening to the proselytizing efforts of those who have lost their faith and instead reconnect promptly with the Holy Spirit.
 (April 2016 BYU Commencement Address, L. Whitney Clayton, [Getting and Staying Connected](https://www.lds.org/church/news/stay-connected-to-god-elder-l-whitney-clayton-tells-byu-graduates?lang=eng))

-5. Faith-killers should be shunned
+5. Faith-killers should be shunned:

     > Avoid those who would teardown your faith.
 Faith-killers are to be shunned.
 The seeds which they plant in the minds and hearts of men grow like cancer and eat away the Spirit.
 (Oct 1981 GC, Carlos E. Asay, [Opposition to the Work of God](https://www.lds.org/general-conference/1981/10/opposition-to-the-work-of-god?lang=eng))